 - On a lightly floured surface, knead for 3 -5 minutes, until you get a smooth dough.

-- Put the dough into a greased large bowl, cover with cling film and wrap with a kitchen towel.
+- Put the dough into a greased large bowl, cover it with cling film and wrap it with a kitchen towel.
 Place the bowl in a warm part of the kitchen.
 Let the dough rise and double its size; this takes about 2.5 hours, depending on the room temperature.

 - Once risen, punch the dough and divide it into six equal balls.
 Roll each ball into 30 cm (12”) long 6 strips.

 - Place 3 dough strips next to each other side by side.
-Pinch, seal the top end of the 3 strips so they stay intact.
+Pinch and seal the top end of the 3 strips so they stay intact.
 Braid and seal the other end of the strips; you have made your first loaf.
 Repeat the same procedure with the rest of the 3 dough strips to make your 2nd loaf.

 - Cover the baking tray with parchment paper and place the two braided loaves on it; make sure to leave 3 -4″ between the loaves.
 Cover the loaves loosely with a damp towel.
 Place the tray in a warm place to rise for another hour.

 - Preheat the oven to 180 C / 350 F

 - Beat 1 egg yolk lightly in a small bowl and stir in 2 tsp. whole milk, mix well.

 - Once the loaves have risen, brush them with the egg yolk and milk mixture.
 Generously sprinkle the flaked almonds over the loaves and gently press so that the almonds stick to the loaf.